-Although the directors anticipate that the adoption of AASB 15 may have an impact on the Group's financial statements, it is impracticable at this stage to provide a reasonable estimate of such impact.
+As the company does not generate any trading income, the directors anticipate that the adoption of AASB 15 will not have an impact on the Group's financial statements.

-AASB 16: Leases (applicable to annual reporting periods beginning on or after 1 January 2019).
+AASB 16: Leases (applicable to annual reporting periods beginning on or after 1 July 2019).